Josemvasquez/Ocassiaceo/replit.md

 The application supports both development and production modes with appropriate middleware and error handling for each environment.

 ## Recent Changes
+- **Perfect 5-Product Consistency with Reliable Images** (July 03, 2025): All affiliate partners now display exactly 5 products with dependable Unsplash images
+  - Applied same reliable Unsplash image system to flowers.com section for visual consistency
+  - Updated all 6 affiliate partners (Amazon, Flowers.com, Best Buy, Target, OpenTable, Expedia) to show exactly 5 products each
+  - Enhanced OpenTable with dedicated restaurant images for all 5 positions to prevent missing images
+  - Added new products: Amazon (Kindle, Coffee Set), OpenTable (2 more restaurants), Expedia (2 more hotels)
+  - Removed extra products from Best Buy and Target to maintain strict 5-product consistency
+  - All recommendation sections now have identical horizontal scrolling experience with reliable image loading
 - **Horizontal Scrolling Recommendations with Expanded Affiliate Network** (July 03, 2025): Complete redesign of recommendations page with new affiliate partners
   - Transformed recommendations from tab-based grid layout to horizontal scrolling sections for better mobile experience
   - Added Flowers.com affiliate integration for AI-curated flower recommendations with occasion-based filtering